advename/The-React-Library-guide/README.md

 It's suggested to read through the following subjects, even if you already know about some of them, as we're going to cover some more in detail.

 ## 1.1.0 – JavaScript Environments
 Historically, JavaScript (JS) was created in 1995^[[JavaScript | wikipedia.com](https://en.wikipedia.org/wiki/JavaScript#History)], to provide interactivity to the Netscape browser.
 A decade later and JavaScript was *the standard* for web browsers like Internet Explorer, Firefox, Chrome, Safari, … .
-Even tough that JavaScript worked perfectly fine in the browser at that time, it did not provide a great development experience.
-This led to the creation of developers tools which improved said experience by adding a modular system to the browser.
+Even though that JavaScript worked perfectly fine in the browser at that time, it did not provide a great development experience.
+This led to the creation of developer tools which improved said experience by adding a modular system to the browser.

 > **Terminology**
 > - **Modular system** Instead of having one large JavaScript file, split it up in several smaller ones and use the methods/values accross the files.
 The next section explains this topic in more detail.